jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 ## Why this?
 - Based on cheap standard ESP8266 (and ESP32) boards programmed in Arduino IDE
-- 1 year operation on 18650 battery
+- 1+ year operation on 18650 battery
 - For-ever operation with a small solar panel (80x55mm)
 - ESP-Now receiver (gateway) connected to WiFi/Internet - at same time
 - Longer range than WiFi, no need for external antennas

 ## Typical usage
-Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc. Or just for longer/safer reach and communication.
+- Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc.
+- Longer/safer reach and communication vs WiFi.

 ## Code available
 - Code template/demonstrator for ESP8266 and ESP32 Sensor node (sending on ESP-NOW)
-- Code template/demonstrator for ESP8266 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),
+- Code template/demonstrator for ESP8266 and ESP32 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),

 ## Later to be added
-- Code template Gateway to be updated for ESP32.
-(Small #define addons to the existing code.)
 - System overview sketch
 - Possble battery life time data & graphs

 ## Life time
-Typical life time performance of a Sensor with LOLIN D1 Mini Pro V2.0.0 and a SHT30 temp/humidity sensor:
+Typical life time performance of a Sensor with ESP8266 LOLIN D1 Mini Pro V2.0.0 and temp sensor:
 - 6+ months using a 1200mAh LiPo battery and SHT30 temp and humid sensor
-- 12+ months using a 2200mAh Li-Ion battery amd SHT30
+- 12+ months using a 2200mAh Li-Ion battery and SHT30
 - 12+ months using a 1200mAh LiPo battery and DS18B20 temp sensor
 - Continuous operation using a small 80x55mm 5v solar panel and a TP4056 charger with a 1200 or 2200 mAh battery.
 - "Almost" continuous operation with a 45x45 5v solar panel, TP4056 and a small 500 mAh battery.